verrazzano/docs/content/en/docs/setup/install/customizing/elasticsearch.md

         value: "10Gi"
 ```

-Listing out the pods and persistent volumes in the `verrazzano-system` namespace for the above configuration
+Listing the pods and persistent volumes in the `verrazzano-system` namespace for the previous configuration
 shows the expected nodes are running with the appropriate data volumes:

 ```